Nightre/Rapid.js/README.md

 ## What is Rapid?

-Rapid is a focused WebGL 2D rendering engine for games and visual tools. lightweight at just **69 kB** (**~20 kB gzipped**) It handles the rendering layer while leaving your game architecture, update loop, and state management fully in your hands.
+Rapid is a focused WebGL 2D rendering engine for games and visual tools. lightweight just **69 kB** (**~20 kB gzipped**) and handles only the rendering layer, leaving your game architecture entirely in your hands.

+If you don't want your renderer to dictate how your game is organized, Rapid.js is for you!

 ## Highlights